Tailored from £6,650 per couple excl. flights

 Upon arrival in Namibia, you will be greeted by a Wayfairer travel representative and taken into the capital city to your guesthouse.

-Take the opportunity to unwind after, potentially, a very long journey, you will stay in one of Windhoek’s first ever boutique hotels.
+Take the opportunity to unwind after your long journey, staying in of Windhoek’s first ever boutique hotels.
 Your stay in a Junior Suite at the Olive Exclusive will come well equipped with a free-standing bath, candles, eco-friendly body products, fluffy towels and a mattress to welcome your body to rest.

 This afternoon is when you hire car will be delivered, a Ford Ranger 4x4 or similar on a premium package.
 A member of our team on the ground will go through all the details of your itinerary and answer any specific questions that you might have.